michaljonko/dynatrace-log4j2-appender/README.md

 To make it works you have to provide two parameters:
 - `activeGateUrl` - URL to ActiveGate instance with Generic Log Ingest module enabled
 - `token` - valid token with _Log Import_ permission enabled
+- `sslValidation` - SSL certificate has to be valid. _false_ value will pass self-signed certificates.
+(OPTIONAL)

 Log4j2 version >= 2.12.0